 - They are over- or underestimated

 - To what degree they are over- or underestimated

 Examples of False Value Traps

 In rare circumstances, you'll come upon a gem.
 You'll find a wonderful business that is being practically given away for free.

 One classic example of doing your homework to find that what appears to be a value trap is not, in fact, a value trap is the American Express salad oil scandal of the 1960's.
 A young Warren Buffett made a lot of money—money that went on to serve as the basis of his Berkshire Hathaway fortune—by calculating the maximum potential damage the credit card company would face if everything possible went wrong, realizing investors had become too pessimistic.
 The business would be fine.

 More recently, a lot of disciplined investors were buying shares of high-quality, financially strong blue-chip stocks during the 2008—2009 meltdown when they discovered that other investors were selling not because they wanted to part with their ownership, but because they were facing liquidity crunches and needed to raise whatever cash they could to pay their bills!

 Coffee giant Starbucks is a fantastic case study.
 Prior to the meltdown, the enterprise had a rock-solid balance sheet and after-tax profits that were exploding.
 When the economic storm clouds appeared, families were suddenly losing their houses, investment banks began imploding, and the Dow Jones Industrial Average started collapsing, this incredibly lucrative business, pumping out huge amounts of profit and cash flow, declined from a high of $20.00 per share in 2006 to a low of about $3.50 in 2008.

 This is a company that had so much expansion room left, with an entire world left to conquer as it expanded into China and India.
 It was a once-in-a-lifetime opportunity to become an owner in the premier coffee vendor on the planet.
-Those who took advantage of it not only collected cash dividends in the years since, but have watched the stock climb back to $50+ per share.
+Those who took advantage of it not only collected cash dividends in the years since, but they also watched the stock climb back to more than $100 per share.